 Today’s Ultimate Guide will help you successfully set a creative tablescape for any occasion.
-This step by step guide to planning and setting a beautiful table will take the stress out of hosting a dinner party and you will learn budget friendly techniques that are sure to impress your guests.
+This step-by-step guide to planning and setting a beautiful table will take the stress out of hosting a dinner party, and you will learn budget-friendly techniques that will impress your guests.

 Do you feel you don’t know all the proper etiquette?

-Do you think it’s going to cost a lot of money to set a beautiful table?
+Do you think it will cost a lot of money to set up a beautiful table?

 My goal is to give you the confidence to express your own creativity and realize you can’t make a mistake, so just go for it.